ADD-ONS / SCALES

 - 3 – small-vessel disease (SVD) / penetrating artery disease (PAD)

-- 4 – a stroke of other determined cause
+- 4 – stroke of other determined cause

-- 5 – a stroke of undetermined cause (cryptogenic stroke)
+- 5 – stroke of undetermined cause (cryptogenic stroke)

 - 1 – large-artery atherosclerosis (LAA)

-- diagnosis is based on clinical features and data obtained from brain imaging (CT/MRI), vessel imaging (CTA/MRA, neurosonology, DSA), cardiac imaging, and laboratory tests
+- diagnosis is based on clinical features and data from brain imaging (CT/MRI), vascular imaging (CTA/MRA, neurosonology, DSA), cardiac imaging, and laboratory tests

-- representation of each group depends on the mean age of the patients’ sample
+- the prevalence of each group varies depending on the mean age of the patient cohort

-- cryptogenic stroke and TOAST 4 predominate at a younger age
+- cryptogenic stroke and TOAST 4 are predominant in younger age groups

 - SSS-TOAST (2005)